The following trope article has been paid for by the New World Order.

 The nWo and Wolfpac re-merged as a heel faction, with the big names wearing black and red and the "nWo b-team" relegated to black and white.

-Around 2000ish, the nWo reformed with a different lineup, this time in black and silver.
+In late 1999, the nWo reformed with a different lineup, this time in black and silver.

-Black Dude Dies First: Well, it's not a literally fatal example, but Vincent was always the first guy to get Scorpion Deathdropped by Sting whenever he cleaned house of the nWo.
-(Sometimes, they fed Vincent to him which allowed everyone else to get away).
+Black Dude Dies First: Well, it's not a literally fatal example, but Vincent was always the first guy to get Scorpion Deathdropped by Sting whenever he cleaned house of the nWo (sometimes, they fed Vincent to him which allowed everyone else to get away).

-However, Vincent became Genre Savvy shortly after the nWo Reunification: The boys gave him a task that would no doubt end in an asskicking, and Vincent separately went to "Wolfpac-wannabe" Disco Inferno and said they wanted him to do it.
+However, Vincent became Genre Savvy shortly after the nWo reunification: the boys gave him a task that would no doubt end in an asskicking, and Vincent separately went to "Wolfpac-wannabe" Disco Inferno and said they wanted him to do it.
 (With predictable results).
 Vincent was very pleased to avoid it for once.